 Match Day is one of the most nervous and exciting days for Medical Students.
-But one things most people don’t talk about is, what if they don’t match into a Residency program?
+But one thing most people don’t talk about is what if they don’t match into a Residency Program?

 During this time, offer tons of support to your partner and do the little things without asking.
 They will appreciate your calmness and composer during this time.

 We know multiple great, bright, and intelligent doctors who did not match into a Residency Program the first and second time of applying.
 It surely brought them down, but in the end, everything worked out, and they got accepted to their specialty of choice!

 Be supportive to your partner who is applying to Residency.
 Don’t think of it as rejection; there are 45,000 well-trained medical students applying for only 31,000 residency positions, according to the National Residency Matching Program.
 If your partner doesn’t get accepted, it’s now more important than ever to be supportive and stay positive.
 In the end, it’s your support that will make the difference in whether things will turn out the way it should.

 Jake also did not match into a Categorical Position on Match Day.
 He instead matched in a Preliminary year in Surgery.
 This was a very stressful year for us because of uncertainty, but to be honest, it actually worked out very well in the end.
 He realized he did not want to do Orthopedics and pursued a career in General Surgery.

 If you are the one who didn’t match, do not take it out on your partner; use this time to talk about your stress and the uncertainty about the future together.
 Topics to explore to discuss if another year goes by without matching: figure out finances (moving, student loans, marriage, children, etc.) and what other options there are that could secure a residency position.